Sicilian orange salad

 Sicilian orange salad, known in Italian as insalata di arance, is a typical salad dish of the Spanish and Sicilian cuisine, which uses oranges as its main ingredient.
 It is usually served at the beginning or at the end of a meal.

 In its most basic form the salad consists of thin, tart orange slices served with olive oil, salt, and black pepper.
-The slightly tart taste of a salad, which is usually achieved by using a vinaigrette, is instead provided by the orange slices themselves.
+The slightly tart taste of the salad, which is usually achieved by using a vinaigrette, is provided by the orange slices themselves.

 Common variations mix the orange slices with a few additional ingredients such as sliced fennel bulbs, onions, and black olives.
 In such cases often a vinaigrette is added as well, which is made with olive oil, white wine vinegar, salt, pepper, and various herbs, e.g. rosemary.